US officials reverse course on pesticide's harm to wildlife

 The review of malathion’s impacts on wildlife came under a legal agreement with the Center for Biological Diversity.
 The environmental group first sued the EPA two decades ago, for failing to consult with other federal agencies about the risks of pesticides on wildlife and plants, and filed more lawsuits leading up to its 2013 settlement with the Fish and Wildlife Service.

-A separate review of malathion’s affects on species is pending from the National Marine Fisheries Service.
+A separate review of malathion’s effects is pending from the National Marine Fisheries Service.
 The agency said in a Feb.
 25 draft analysis that malathion could jeopardize 37 species.
 The draft did not include consideration of the label changes planned by manufacturers, which fisheries service officials said they would incorporate into their final opinion.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.